I’ve been a longtime volunteer with NAMI. As a staunch supporter, I’d like to share a message of optimism with you.

 Advocacy can also shape community, state and national discussions about resources and rights for persons, and their families, living with a mental health condition.

-The NAMI national organization encourages us to understand that the path to recovery lies with individual, family and community education, with peer support, and with common-sense public policy and promotion of public understanding.
+NAMI encourages us to understand that the path to recovery lies with individual, family and community education, with peer support, and with common-sense public policy and promotion of public understanding.

 - You can offer help and support to individuals and families living with mental health conditions.

 - You can help NAMI reduce social stigma by adjusting your own language, and tactfully correcting misconceptions and stereotypes when you find them.

 Schedule a NAMI Presentation with Your Organization